GPS of the GDMBR - for navigation

 - Historical GPX available at old GPX.

-Garmin Basemap for the Divide RouteNew in 2013, we've compiled a basemap set ready to drop into Garmin GPS units.
-These maps cover the whole route, minus the first few miles in Banff.
+Garmin Basemap for the Divide RouteNew since 2013, we've compiled a basemap set ready to drop into Garmin GPS units.
+These maps cover the whole route.
 To install the maps, download the file below, then:

-GDMBR-basemap-v1.img - Great Divide Mountain Bike Route custom basemap set (215 Mb)
+GDMBR-basemap-v3.img - Great Divide Mountain Bike Route custom basemap set (221 Mb)

 GPS files from Paula and Scott's trip